COMP1005/COMP1005old2.github.io/episodes/prac05.md

 4. Write code to capitalise the first letter of each word in a list of words (Hint:you can use use "+" to put the word back together)

+You may find places in the previous activities where list comprehensions could have been used.

 ### Activity 5 - Heat Diffusion